Gender Pay Gap

-- North Wales Police prioritises employee wellbeing, having signed up to the Mind Time to Change Pledge and the College of Policing Blue Light Framework in 2018, and has a wide range of services that provide wellbeing support to all officers and staff.
+- NWP prioritises employee wellbeing, having signed up to the Mind Time to Change Pledge and the College of Policing Blue Light Framework in 2018, and has a wide range of services that provide wellbeing support to all officers and staff.

 - All job opportunities are now advertised externally as well as internally to enable as broad a range of applicants as possible.

-- North Wales Police will continue to review police officer promotion processes and how we might better support females in applying for and securing more senior officer roles.
+- NWP will continue to review police officer promotion processes and how we might better support females in applying for and securing more senior officer roles.

-- North Wales Police will continue to run specific initiatives that aim to improve career and development pathways for female police officers and staff.
+- NWP will continue to run specific initiatives that aim to improve career and development pathways for female police officers and staff.

 The figures set out above were calculated using standard methodologies within the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017.
 It can already be seen that the work undertaken in recent years has had a positive impact on the recruitment of female officers into NWP.

 The report finds In comparison to last year, the mean gender pay gap related to: